dancingfrog/README/README.md

 ...codes professionally and personally for the World Wide Web and its associated technologies.
 His skills range from scripting simple utilities to crafting fully scalable applications to spec, appropriate to a variety of client/server configurations.
 The toolbox from which he regularly pulls includes JavaScript, HTML5, SVG, Perl, audio and video streaming.

-What follows is an incomplete listing of his works:
+In addition to his professional activities, John contributes code to the Open Source community on GitHub [(github.com/dancingfrog)](https://github.com/dancingfrog) and occassionaly masquerades as Revlin John, his eclectic alter-ego [(github.com/revlin)](https://github.com/revlin).
+What follows is a brief synopsis of his works**:

 ### Maponics© ![Maponics](images/feedback.png)
 #### Feedback App | [feedback.maponics.com](http://feedback.maponics.com/)